 Around half of all couples will experience at least one violent or abusive incident during a relationship, and one fourth of these couples will see violence become a common occurrence.
+Out of all the incidents reported on relationship abuse and domestic violence, women abuse presides the list.
 Approximately eighty-five percent of all victims of abuse and domestic violence are women.
 Two to four million women in the United Stated are beaten each year by their intimate partners; around four thousand of these women are killed by the violent actions of their partners.
 Violence in relationships is not exclusive when it comes to race, socioeconomic status, or age; anyone and everyone can be a potential victim.

 Abuse in marriage or long-term partnerships presents as a cycle